-Emergency dentists often treat children and adults who suffer with toothache and severe tooth pain.
-The toothache and pain may arise for a number of reasons that only a professional dentist can identify and recommend treatment for.
+Emergency dentists often treat children and adults who suffer from toothache and severe tooth pain.
+The toothache and the pain may arise for many reasons that only a professional dentist can identify and recommend treatment for.

 Accessing Dental Care for Toothache

 Our clinic provides timely appointments throughout the week for toothache and pain.
 Get in touch with us by phone or email and we can arrange an appointment with a clinician to assess your oral health.Get in touch

 The symptoms of a toothache may be temporarily treated through an emergency dental kit while an emergency dentist is contacted for treatment.
 These temporary measures should not be used as long-term solutions, nor should painkillers be repetitively used as a professional dental treatment replacement.

 Some dentists do not have long waiting lists, and immediate dental care can be provided through fast-tracked appointments, mainly where the individual is an existing patient.
 Having a toothache treated early can prevent severe tooth pain, further dental trauma, and a dental emergency.

 The dentist first assesses the oral condition and the cause of the toothache.
 Pain may be experienced throughout the jaw and face.
 Therefore, diagnostic screening tests are necessary to locate the source of pain.
 The type of treatment recommended will depend on the cause of the pain.

 The following treatments may be used for the treatment of toothache:

 - Dental fillings, inlays and onlays to fill tooth cavities;

 - Night mouthguards to prevent teeth grinding;